The Riddle (Nik Kershaw song): Gigi D'Agostino version

 "The Riddle" was covered as a dance song by Italian DJ and record producer Gigi D'Agostino, featuring uncredited vocals by British singer Adam Austin.
 This version was released on D'Agostino's second studio album, L'Amour Toujours (1999).
 The same lyrics are used as in Kershaw's song, but the order is changed and the tempo is faster.
+Although only a top-40 hit in the DJ's home country, the song landed in the top-ten in Canada and several countries in Europe.

 Music video

 The music video, which was made by Andreas Hykade, features La Linea-styled animation like the "Bla Bla Bla" music video (both of which feature Baba, the same humanoid character), taking place entirely with white lines on a light green background and features the aforementioned character fighting a dragon-like creature on a mountainous terrain.